ellennickles/creative-coding-summer-21/homework-ellen.md

 - Creative coding examples

 **Homework assignment due Mon Aug 2:**
-- TEST YOURSELF • Complete questions TBA in [Worksheet 3](https://docs.google.com/document/d/1Ym-zlbP-xMsYH4q3kVW11Uq0JS8CRSh2KchWY18INiY/edit?usp=sharing)
+- TEST YOURSELF • Complete the new questions in [Worksheet 3](https://docs.google.com/document/d/1Ym-zlbP-xMsYH4q3kVW11Uq0JS8CRSh2KchWY18INiY/edit?usp=sharing)
 - CREATE • The idea this week is to explore reorganizing / refactoring your code.
 It is 100% legitimate to turn in a version of a previous assignment where nothing changes for the end user, but the code has been restructured.
 However, you can also try a new experiment from scratch!
 For either option, aim to keep `setup()` and `draw()` as clean as possible, and do everything (all calculations, drawing, etc.) in functions that you create yourself.
 Possibilities (choose two or more):
     - Break the code out of `setup()` and `draw()` into functions.
     - Use a function to draw a design multiple times with different arguments.